elespejo/dns-proxy/README.md

 ### Build

 ```
-./build
+make mk-image
 ```
 will create a docker image locally

 ### Test

-Follow the `Deployment` steps to run the service, `./ctl status` will help you to identify whether the service is functional.
+Follow the `Deployment` steps to run the service

 # Logistics